hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > As he knew neither figures, steps, nor grace,
 >
-> For when he moved 'twas always out of place:
+> For when he moved it was always out of place:
 >
 > His feet seemed quite confused, and not to know
 >